4.4. Basic structure

 Note

-mId is generated as GUID (Globally unique identifier) in the equipment that sent the message
+mId is a generated GUID (Globally unique identifier) in the equipment that sent the message

 mId is used in all messages as a reference for the message ack